The Gadfly Bytes -- February, 2003

 The Bush regime’s “brain trust” (an oxymoron if there ever was one) is singularly uncurious about “side effects” and “unintended consequences.”
 And they never seem to ask, “and then what?”
 Thus, for example, we have heard precious little about what they plan for Iraq “post-Saddam.”

-As the familiar maxim states, "the enemy of my enemy is my friend."
-And we are all familiar with the maxim, “the enemy of my enemy is my friend.”
+the familiar maxim states, "the enemy of my enemy is my friend."

 Can we therefore doubt that a world-wide anti-American alliance might be in our future – indeed, tentatively forming even now?